ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 This was my first year participating in the challenge.
 I was inspired to take on the challenge because of a recent project the RSE team worked on.
 They created an interactive map to display result data over a map of England.
 The app used Django, so I had limited options for mapping abilities.
 Since I wanted to directly query the Django database, I chose the library [django-plotly-dash](https://github.com/GibbsConsulting/django-plotly-dash).

-For this post, I’ll focus on five of the maps I created during the challenge:
+For this post, I’ll focus on four maps I created during the challenge:

 ## 1. Choropleth

 ![Day 16 Choropleth.
 Nature reserves across the UK](images/30day_map_challenge/Choropleth.png)

 This map type got me started on my journey, so it’s only fitting that this is the first map to showcase.
-I decided to use this map type.
 For this challenge, I delved into some information about vehicle access per household gathered through the 2021 UK census and thought it would be a nice visualization to see where the most concentrated population of vehicles would be throughout the UK.

 *What is a Choropleth?*